unhcr/UNHCR-RMS-Indicators/README.md

+# IMPORTANT: We are switching UNHCR's GitHub repository to free tier #
+# Please contact thanos @ unhcr.org for info #

 # UNHCR-RMS-Indicators
 Here is the standard indicator calculations for RMS which is done based on CAPI v2 RMS,CATI and CAPI V3.